 \section{Introduction}

 Place Recognition (PR) and metric localisation are fundamental for long-term mobile robot autonomy in GPS-denied environments, yet most existing methods are tailored to structured indoor or urban environments and struggle to generalise to natural settings such as forests.
-These environments lack distinctive, persistent landmarks and instead exhibit strong self-similarity, clutter and seasonal variability, which undermine both keypoint-based matching and single-scale geometric verification.
-These problems are exacerbated in cross-source settings, where data is captured from two differing viewpoints or sensors (\ie{} ground \emph{vs.} aerial), causing low scene overlap and distribution shifts.
+These environments lack distinctive, persistent landmarks and instead exhibit strong self-similarity, clutter, and seasonal variability, undermining both keypoint-based matching and geometric verification.
+This is exacerbated in cross-source settings, where data is captured from distinct viewpoints or sensors (\ie{} ground \emph{vs.} aerial), causing low scene overlap and distribution shifts.

-Typically, 6-DoF re-localisation in large-scale environments follows a two-step process: 1) retrieval-based PR (\ie{} coarse localisation), and 2) 6-DoF pose estimation between the query and top place candidate.
-Due to the necessity of retrieving high quality candidates to ensure successful registration, re-ranking is often employed to filter erroneous retrievals~\cite{vidanapathiranaSpectralGeometricVerification2023}.
+Typically, 6-DoF re-localisation in large-scale environments follows a two-step process: (1) retrieval-based PR (\ie{} coarse localisation), and (2) 6-DoF pose estimation between the query and top place candidate.
+To ensure successful registration, re-ranking is often employed to filter erroneous retrievals~\cite{vidanapathiranaSpectralGeometricVerification2023}.
 In the point cloud domain, geometric consistency has proven a strong prior for verifying retrieval quality.
 However, current approaches evaluate it only at a fine-grained level.
-This is insufficient in complex and cross-domain scenarios where keypoints at a single scale fail to capture hierarchical structures in the data that can address the inherent ambiguity of homogeneous scenes.
+This is insufficient in complex and cross-domain scenarios where keypoints at a single scale fail to capture hierarchical structures in the data that address the inherent ambiguity of homogeneous scenes.
 In cross-source settings, single-scale features are more prone to degradations than multi-scale features~\cite{guanCrossLoc3DAerialGroundCrossSource2023}, further harming robustness.
 Additionally, re-ranking is typically applied ad hoc to LiDAR PR, and has not been explored as an additional training signal to leverage the geometric constraints induced by re-rankers.

-On the other hand, existing approaches for 6-DoF re-localisation typically rely on salient keypoint detection, which struggles to produce repeatable keypoints in repetitive or cluttered environments~\cite{carvalhodelimaOnline6DoFGlobal2025}, or requires robust solvers to find local feature correspondences, which are often too slow for real-time deployment.
-We argue that in such environments, multi-scale feature fusion is essential to maximise extracted information and improve robustness to aliasing, occlusion and seasonal change.
+Additionally, existing approaches for 6-DoF re-localisation typically rely on keypoint detection, which struggles to produce repeatable keypoints in repetitive or cluttered environments~\cite{carvalhodelimaOnline6DoFGlobal2025}, or on robust solvers to find correspondences, which are often too slow for real-time deployment.
+We argue that multi-scale feature fusion is essential to maximise information extracted from such environments and to improve robustness to aliasing, occlusion, and seasonal changes.